-The Audit Division's primary responsibility is to conduct performance audits.
-Staff have identified potential audit subjects and conducted research to create audit proposals.
-Using information from Cabinet secretaries, agency management, the Joint Legislative Audit and Review Commission and the Auditor of Public Accounts, the Audit Division condensed the list of potential audit subjects.
-In addition to the audits in process, the Audit Division has selected new areas for fiscal year 2024, in addition to the annual Follow-up of Previous Findings audit.
+The Audit Unit's primary responsibility is to conduct performance audits.
+Staff have identified potential audit topics and conducted research to create audit proposals.
+Using information from Cabinet secretaries and agency management, the Audit Unit condensed the list of potential audit topics.
+In addition to the audits in process, the Audit Unit has selected new areas for fiscal year 2025.

-Audit Projects for Fiscal Year 2024
+Audit Projects for Fiscal Year 2025